Skip to main content

 • Bluefin GTS - used to refer to the GTS version of Bluefin specifically.
 This is the default experience

-• Bluefin DX - Bluefin with developer mode turned on, only relevant when discussing developer-specific features
+• Bluefin DX - Bluefin with developer mode turned on, relevant when discussing developer-specific features

 Incorrect Usage

-• BluefinOS - or any addition of “OS” to the name
+• BluefinOS Bluefin OS or Bluefin Linux - or any other addition of to the name, it's just Bluefin

 • Fedora Bluefin - this implies a formal relationship between Fedora and Bluefin.
 Check the mission document for more information about the relationship between Fedora and Universal Blue